c0demag/pyLingeling/README.md

 Based on the pyPicoSAT wrapper  written by Andrea Micheli and Marco Gario.

-Two wrappers are available in this repository:

-* A SWIG wrapper (picosat_python.i)
+The SWIG wrapper is in lingeling_python.i.

 # pyLingeling LICENSE